RITIKYADAV0070/InfoHub/README.md

 Import your repository.

-Click Deploy — your site will be live in seconds!
+Click Deploy — and your site will be live!

-🔗 Custom Domain Setup

-If you want to connect your own custom domain:

-Go to your hosting platform’s Domain Settings.

-Add your domain and follow the DNS configuration steps.

-Once DNS is propagated, your custom domain will point to the deployed site.

-💡 Future Improvements
+💡 Future Enhancements

+Integrate backend APIs for dynamic data

-Add authentication and user profiles
+Add authentication (Login/Signup)

-Integrate a database or CMS

-Enhance SEO and accessibility

-Include light/dark mode toggle
+Include dark mode toggle

+Improve SEO and accessibility

 👨‍💻 Author